PlaneSkate started in 2012 while managing a corporate fleet of 4 Chieftans.

 Mike is the inventor of the original Aircraft Recovery System — the product the aviation world now knows as PlaneSkate.

-He traded that work for flying lessons and earned his Pilot's License on his 17th birthday.
-More than forty years later, Mike has logged over 25,000 flight hours, qualified in more than 40 aircraft, and built one of the most recognized careers in American air show aviation — a 2002 U.S. National Aerobatic Champion and a member of the 2004 U.S. Aerobatic Team, flying the Lucas Oil Pitts at more than 20 shows a year across the U.S. and Canada.
+He traded that work for flying lessons and earned his Pilot’s License on his 17th birthday.
+More than forty years later, Mike has logged over 31,000 flight hours, qualified in more than 40 aircraft, and built one of the most recognized careers in American air show aviation — a 2002 U.S. National Aerobatic Champion and a member of the 2004 U.S. Aerobatic Team, flying the Lucas Oil Pitts at more than 20 shows a year across the U.S. and Canada for two decades.

 Alongside his flying career, Mike leads and operates West Metro Aviation in Buffalo, Minnesota — a full-service maintenance, restoration, and sales facility that’s become a cornerstone of the Minnesota general aviation community.
 It was on that shop floor, solving a problem he’d seen too many times on too many runways, that the idea for PlaneSkate was born.